Rank functions on $(d+2)$-angulated categories -- a functorial approach: Introduction

 \begin{ThmIntro}[{Theorem~\ref{thm: the decomposition theorem 2}}] Let \(d\) be a positive odd integer, \(A\) a suitable finite dimensional algebra and endow \(\proj A\) with the Amiot-Lin \((d+2)\)-angulated category structure (see Construction~\ref{construction: Amiot-lin-construction-(d+2)-angulated-categories}).
 Then every integral rank function on morphisms in \(\proj A\) can be decomposed uniquely as a locally finite sum of irreducible rank functions on morphisms in \(\proj A\). \end{ThmIntro}

-\paragraph{\bf Possible future directions.} In \cite[Remark~2.15]{chuang-rank-2021}, the idea is presented that rank functions could potentially replace stability conditions.
-It is noted that each stability condition corresponds to a specific rank function (see \cite[Proposition~2.14]{chuang-rank-2021}).
-As far as the Author knows, the concept of stability conditions in a \((d+2)\)-angulated setting has not been generalised.
-Furthermore, the correspondence provides a continuous mapping from the space of stability conditions in a given triangulated category to the space of rank functions for that triangulated category.
-It was said that this could potentially establish a connection between rank functions and the compactification of a quotient of the space of stability conditions (see \cite[Proposition~2.16]{chuang-rank-2021} and the following sentence).
+\paragraph{\bf Possible future directions.} In \cite[Remark~2.15]{chuang-rank-2021}, it is suggested that rank functions may serve as a substitute for stability conditions, in the sense that each stability condition determines a corresponding rank function (see \cite[Proposition~2.14]{chuang-rank-2021}).
+As far as the author is aware, stability conditions have not yet been formulated in the setting of \((d+2)\)-angulated categories.
+Nevertheless, this observation indicates that rank functions may capture structural information even in contexts where more refined notions are unavailable.

-In \cite[Theorem~C]{conde-functorial-2024}, a bijective correspondence is established between certain rank functions on a triangulated category and certain universal triangulated functors out of that same triangulated category and into sufficiently small triangulated categories.
-This correspondence relies on the need for a localisation theory and the theory addressed in \cite{krause-cohomological-2005}.
-In contrast to stability conditions, the localisation theory of \((d+2)\)-angulated categories has been addressed in \cite{liampis-localization-2023}.
+In a different direction, \cite[Theorem~C]{conde-functorial-2024} establishes a bijective correspondence between certain rank functions on a triangulated category and certain universal triangulated functors out of that category into sufficiently small triangulated categories.
+This result relies on the existence of a localisation theory and on techniques developed in \cite{krause-cohomological-2005}.
+While the latter framework is currently unavailable for \((d+2)\)-angulated categories, a localisation theory in this setting has recently been developed in \cite{liampis-localization-2023}.

-It would be intriguing to explore potential applications of the current rank functions defined on (d+2)-angulated categories, in a manner similar to the ones mentioned above.
+Taken together, these results suggest that rank functions may provide a useful structural tool in the study of \((d+2)\)-angulated categories, particularly in the absence of established notions.
+Exploring whether the rank functions introduced here admit applications analogous to those in the triangulated setting is a natural direction for future investigation.